transcend-io/encrypt-web-streams/README.md

 Some AES-GCM implementations like WebCrypto's [`encrypt()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) **append authentication tags to the end of the ciphertext**, while others, like Node.js's [`createCipheriv()`](https://nodejs.org/api/crypto.html#cryptocreatecipherivalgorithm-key-iv-options), **do not append the authentication tag to the ciphertext, instead returning the authentication tag separately**.

 This library supports both modes.
 By default, it appends the authentication tag to the ciphertext during encryption, and expects the authentication tag to be appended to the ciphertext during decryption.
-If you want to use the library in the latter mode, you can pass `detachAuthTag: true` to `createEncryptionStream()`, and `authTag` (a `Uint8Array` of the authentication tag) to `createDecryptStream()`.
+If you want to use the library in the latter mode, you can pass `detachAuthTag: true` to `createEncryptionStream()`, and `authTag` (a `Uint8Array` of the authentication tag) to `createDecryptionStream()`.
 The `authTag` must be 16 bytes long.

 ### Requesting a detached authentication tag from the encryption stream